MaxSax : Chords

 The Yamaha WX5:

-The Akai EWI:
+The Akai EWIs:

 Timeline of Development:

-2019: Jitter course added visuals
+2019 Fall: all: Jitter course added visuals

-2022: Circuit Bending course: started to do physical computing, looking into Arduinos and creating circuit bent toys… which would lead to creating the physical sensors on the saxophone
+2022 Summer: Circuit Bending course: started to do physical computing, looking into Arduinos and creating circuit bent toys… which would lead to creating the physical sensors on the saxophone

-2023: Live Performance for the Electronic Musician brought the idea of a physical device that turned a saxophone into a reactive chord to full consiousness… and the next 2+ years of R+D began to make that idea into a reality.
+2023 Summer: Live Performance for the Electronic Musician brought the idea of a physical device that turned a saxophone into a reactive chord to full consiousness… and the next 2+ years of R+D began to make that idea into a reality.